zama-ai/fhevm/docs/guides/gas.md

-# Gas estimation
+# Gas Estimation in fhEVM

-This document provides an overview of gas estimation for Fully Homomorphic Encryption (FHE) operations, detailing the gas costs associated with various operations across different data types.
+This guide helps you understand and estimate gas costs for Fully Homomorphic Encryption (FHE) operations in your smart contracts.

-FHE operations are typically more computationally expensive than classical operations due to their inherent complexity.
-As a reference, here is an approximation of the gas cost associated with each operation.
+## Overview

+When working with encrypted data in fhEVM, operations consume more gas compared to regular smart contract operations.
+This is because FHE operations require complex mathematical computations to maintain data privacy and security.

+Below you'll find detailed gas cost estimates for common FHE operations across different encrypted data types.
+Use these as a reference when designing and optimizing your confidential smart contracts.

+> **Note**: Gas costs are approximate and may vary slightly based on network conditions and contract complexity.

 ## ebool